Kashifraz/SE-HyperlocalDeliverySystem-Architecture/README.md

 - **Limitations**: Increased complexity in managing service boundaries and deployments.
 - **Quality attributes**: Performance, scalability.
 - **Alternative Solutions**: Use **GraphQL** to optimize API communication or **gRPC** for higher performance.
-  > _REST/JSON was selected for simplicity and wide compatibility; GraphQL or gRPC were considered but are heavier solutions._
+- **Summary**: REST/JSON was selected for simplicity and wide compatibility; GraphQL or gRPC were considered but are heavier solutions._

 ### <a id="10-5-sqlite-local-storage"></a> 10.5 SQLite Local Storage
 - **Issue**: Frequent API calls for product data increase load times and data usage.